Skip to Content

 Conclusion

-All three personal Southwest cards are offering a 50,000 point bonus after spending $1,000 on purchases in the first three months and the Premier business card is 60,000 points after spending $3,000 on purchases in the first 3 months of account opening.
+All three personal Southwest cards are offering a 50,000 point bonus after spending $1,000 on purchases in the first three months of opening your account and the Premier business card is 60,000 points after spending $3,000 on purchases in the first 3 months of account opening.

 This is the highest bonus offered on these cards.